 "Wonderful tones.
 If you can find David Lee Roth (tell him you'll pay him to trim your hedges) You could have the next Van Halen.
 Fucking great.
 Eddie wishes he had tones that good."

-"I want to thank all of you, especially Stun, for posting your music clips.
+"I want to thank all of you, especially IE, for posting your music clips.
 After listening to them in disbelief, I feel like sitting down and playing.
 I think I sat in disbelief and bewilderment after listening to Spectre for the first time.
 Still don't know just what's going on there, but it is unique. "

 "I must say that I have been listening to music all afternoon and yours is some of the best I have heard in a while.
 Great modern sound.
 I like the themes of your music, as well."